BETA

 Treehouse NDSM

 Treehouse offers affordable studio space for budding artists in a gentrifying part of Amsterdam.
-Lasting a mere 10 years, one hundred studios with collective amenities will be realized using reclaimed materials from all over the Netherlands.
+Lasting a mere 10 years, one hundred studios with collective amenities have been realized using reclaimed materials from all over the Netherlands.

 read more